Could a drug make milk allergy therapy safer and more effective?

 Summary

-This study tested whether adding dupilumab (a drug that reduces allergic inflammation) to milk oral immunotherapy (gradually eating small amounts of milk protein) helps people with cow's milk allergy tolerate more milk with fewer side effects.
+This study tested whether adding dupilumab (a drug that reduces allergic reactions) to milk oral immunotherapy (gradually eating small amounts of milk) helps people with cow's milk allergy tolerate more milk with fewer side effects.
 The trial included 33 people aged 4 to 50 years.
-The goal was to see if more participants could safely consume at least 2040 mg of milk protein after 18 weeks of treatment.
-The study was terminated early, so results are limited.
+The study was stopped early, so results are limited, but the goal was to see if the combination allowed participants to safely consume at least 2040 mg of milk protein.

 Disclaimer